Soil horizon: Horizons

 The C horizon is below the solum horizons.
 This layer is little affected by pedogenesis.
 Clay illuviation, if present, is not significant.
 The absence of solum-type development (pedogenesis) is one of the defining attributes.
-The C horizon forms either in deposits (e.g., loess, flood deposits, landslides) or it formed from weathering of residual bedrock.
+The C horizon forms either in deposits (e.g., loess, flood deposits, landslides) or it formed from in situ weathering of residual bedrock.
 The C horizon may be enriched with carbonates carried below the solum by leaching.
 If there is no lithologic discontinuity between the solum and the C horizon and no underlying bedrock present, the C horizon resembles the parent material of the solum.